kryptoin/LightningCash-R/doc/build-osx.md

-LightningCashr Core – macOS (Apple Silicon) Build Guide
+LightningCash-R Core – macOS (Apple Silicon) Build Guide
 ========================================================

 This guide is tailored for modern Apple Silicon Macs (M1, M2, M3, M4) using macOS Ventura or newer.
-It focuses on building headless (non-GUI) LightningCashr Core using Homebrew.
+It focuses on building headless (non-GUI) LightningCash-R Core using Homebrew.

 ---